Director of Research and Sponsored Programs (ORSP)

 Excellent interpersonal, organizational and communication skills, Must be able to treat confidential and sensitive information appropriately, Basic Knowledge of MS Word 2016, Basic Knowledge of MS Excel 2016, Must be able to utilize a variety of computer software programs in order to successfully complete assigned tasks

-Advanced education at the master’s level and three years of progressively more responsible professional experience in research and sponsored programs development and administration, preferably in an academic environment.
+Advanced education at the master’s level and five years of progressively more responsible professional experience in research and sponsored programs development and administration, preferably in an academic environment.
+Knowledge of research compliance (e.g., IRB and IACUC)

-Detailed and current knowledge of federal agencies’ regulations and procedures applicable to grants and contracts; excellent oral and written communication skills, proven ability to work effectively with faculty in a variety of disciplines across the University.
+Detailed and current knowledge of federal agencies’ regulations and procedures applicable to grants and contracts; excellent oral and written communication skills

 A successful record of developing and preparing proposals and obtaining grants from federal, state, and private sectors.